 The development of football rules

-The rules of football were developed under a long time.
-This was a game that early on lacked standard rules, instead many variants of rules were in use depending on there it was played.
+The rules of association football (soccer) were developed under a long time.
+This was a game that early on lacked standard rules, instead many variants of rules were in use depending on where it was played.
 Today the game has reached a uniformity concerning laws of the game, but I took some time until that happened.
-The beginning of the process took part in Cambridge 1948 when a meeting was held, but not until a second meeting 15 years later in London a satisfying set of rules could be agreed on.
-The rules were, however, in many ways far from the current ones..
+The beginning of the process took part in Cambridge 1848 when a meeting was held, but not until a second meeting 15 years later in London could a satisfying set of rules be agreed on.
+The rules were, however, far from the current ones.

 The Early Days

 In the early days it was not possible to distinguish the two teams by the shirts and it would take even longer until numbers were used on the players shirts.
-Also, the sizes of the playing field could vary a lot together and also with numbers of players involved.
+Also, the sizes of the playing field could vary a lot and the same thing with numbers of players involved.

 When the early game arose in England during the first half of the 19th century, the rules shifted depending on which school the game was played.

-However, a debate would last about if the shape of the game.
-It took several more meetings until it was decided in that once for all that football was a game what exclusively should be played with the feet and not by the hands – this would also result in the dividing of football and rugby.
+However, a debate would last about the shape of the game.
+It took several more meetings until it was decided once for all that football was a game that exclusively should be played with the feet (dribbling-kicking game) and not by the hands (catch-and-run game) – this would result in the dividing of football and rugby.
 Until 1863, carrying the ball with the hands was still practiced in several schools.

 The early development of rules would also make football a less violent and brutal game.
 Some consider the game of today a fierce and intense, but it is nothing compared to the game in its early days.
-Before 1863 “hacking”, kicking down an opponent, was a part of the game and a feature that marked was that seen as a masculinity objective.
+Before 1863 “hacking” (kicking down an opponent) was a part of the game and a feature that marked the game to be seen as a masculinity objective.

-Thus, by 1863 a standardization has been reached, but it was still far from the modern game we are familiar with.
-Here are some rules that were applied:
+The standardization that had been reached in 1863 was still far from the modern game we are now familiar with.
+Here are some rules that applied:

 - No crossbar was used and the goal was not specific to a limited height.

-- If a player catch a high ball, he was rewarded a free kick.
+- If a player did catch a high ball, he was rewarded a free kick.

 - If the ball crossed the sideline, the player that first got the ball was rewarded the throw-in.

-- Throw-ins was made with one hand (this was not praticed in Scottland though).
+- Throw-ins was made with one hand (this was not practiced in Scotland though).

 No referees were actually involved until 1871(!).
-Instead, the captains of both teams was assign to keep order.
+Instead, the captains of both teams were assigned to keep order.
 It was a gentleman's sport.
-Yet, in 1871 with the establishment of the FA Cup it was decided that two referees could decide if the captains of each team couldn't agree.
+Yet, in 1871 with the establishment of the FA Cup it was decided that two referees should decide if the captains of each team couldn't agree.
+Seven years later, the players and the audience could also for the first time hear the referee using a whistle.

-Before the FIFA 2018 it was decided that cameras would be used to assist the referees for the first time.
+Before the FIFA World Cup in 2018, it was decided that cameras would be used to assist the referees for the first time.
 The so-called video assistant referees could be used exclusively in decisions concerning goals, penalties and red card.

 The first law with a resemblance of offside dictated that passes had to be done either sideways or backwards.
-In 1866, the rule was changed and it became allowed to pass the ball forward providing three players of the opposite team were between the ball and the opponent’s goal.
+Whereas this became the norm for rugby, the game of football took another route when the rule was changed again in 1866.
+According to this rule, a player was allowed to pass the ball forward providing three players of the opposite team were between the ball and the opponent’s goal.

 The rule would result in lack of goals which lead to several rule changes in the first decades of 1900s.
 The first change happened 1907 and stated that a player could not be offside in his own half.
 In 1921, another rule was added to make life easier for the attackers by making it impossible to be offside on a throw-in.